kohlschutter/junixsocket/src/site/markdown/demo.md

 junixsocket-dist comes either as a `.tar.gz` or `.zip` archive.
 Get either one of them.

+## Selftest

+Before we start running demos, let's make sure that junixsocket works on the current platform as expected.

+junixsocket-dist provides a self-contained jar that performs this selftest:

+    java -jar junixsocket-selftest-2.3.0-jar-with-dependencies.jar

+The last line should say "Selftest PASSED", and you're good to go.

+If not, please [file a bug report](https://github.com/kohlschutter/junixsocket/issues) with the output of the selftest.

+> **NOTE:** On Java 7, you can use the following command for a very basic check:

+    java -cp junixsocket-common.jar:junixsocket-native-common.jar \
+             org.newsclub.net.unix.AFUNIXSocket

 ## Running the demos

 Simply run